spsklearn.cluster

 The worst case complexity is given by O(n^(k+2/p)) with n = n_samples, p = n_features.
 Refer to :doi:`"How slow is the k-means method?"
 D. Arthur and S. Vassilvitskii - SoCG2006.<10.1145/1137856.1137880>` for more details.

-In practice, the k-means algorithm is very fast (one of the fastest clustering algorithms available), but it falls in local minima.
+In practice, the spherical k-means algorithm is very fast, but it falls in local minima.
 That’s why it can be useful to restart it several times.

 If the algorithm stops before fully converging (because of